Eddie Wilson (baseball): Minor leagues

 Wilson broke into professional baseball at 19 in the Eastern League with the New Haven Profs.
 He also appeared in the International League for Baltimore in 8 games that season, batting .290.
 The next season, he batted .313 for the Henderson Gamecocks of the Piedmont League where he was an All-Star.

 Wilson played for Springfield in 1933 in the Mid-Atlantic League, where he hit .337 and had 25 stolen bases in 30 attempts.
-Overall, he had 66 home runs and 620 RBI during his minor league career, which lasted from 1929-41.
+Overall, he had 66 home runs and 620 RBI during his minor league career, which lasted from 1929 to 1941.

 Major leagues

 In his major league career, Wilson had 72 hits, 39 runs, 12 doubles, 2 triples, 4 home runs, 33 RBI and 4 stolen bases.

 Personal life

 Wilson volunteered for service in the Merchant Marines during World War II and was a school teacher.

 Wilson died in 1979 at age 69, and is buried at St. Lawrence Cemetery in West Haven, Connecticut.